What Causes Hemorrhoids?

 Yes.
 Hemorrhoids are very common during pregnancy.

-- The growing uterus increases pressure in the pelvic veins
+- Increased pressure from the growing uterus on pelvic veins

 Can Sitting Too Long Cause Hemorrhoids?